smart94423/pabutools/docs/_sources/usage.rst

 Rule Composition
 ^^^^^^^^^^^^^^^^

-We also provide standard ways to compose rules, such as selecting the outcome that is preferred by the largest number of voters for a given satisfaction measure.
+The library also provides ways to compose rules, such as selecting the outcome that is preferred by the largest number of voters for a given satisfaction measure.

 .. code-block:: python